Translating soil science into practical, scalable solutions for regenerative agriculture, food security and climate adaptation

 IMPACT

-We regularly advise farmer groups, food businesses, NGOs and governments on soil health, carbon and regenerative practice, and have contributed to major reports on the future of regenerative agriculture in the UK and beyond.
+We advise farmer groups, food businesses, NGOs and governments on soil health, carbon and regenerative practice, and have contributed to major reports on the future of regenerative agriculture in the UK and beyond.
 Through conferences, workshops and media, we connect cutting‑edge research with the people making day‑to‑day decisions in fields, boardrooms and policy forums, building a shared understanding of how healthy soils can support a more resilient and rewarding food system for everyone.

 Contact Us